BigTreeTech MMB Cubic

 button and connect BigTreeTech MMB Cubic to printer with a USB-C cable.
 This allows the chip to enter DFU mode: -

-In the SSH command prompt window, enter the following command to query the DFU device ID:
+In the SSH command prompt window, enter the following command to query the DFU device ID (it should be named Raspberry Pi RP2 Boot):

 -